RowanACM/acm_typing/README.md

 * When making any changes to the project, create a new git branch before doing so.
 This makes merging your changes to this repository easier.
 If you need help with this see [this git tutorial](https://www.atlassian.com/git/tutorials/using-branches).
 * **Please** remember to make your changes on a different branch!
 You should also be pulling from `upstream` regularly to avoid merge conflicts.
 * Communicate future changes of yours with others as to avoid parallel creation

 ### Common problems
 * When I run `npm run build` I get an error something like this:
-`Error: Requires Babel "^7.0.0-0", but was loaded with "6.26.3".`.
-This is caused by Babel being weird for some reason.
+`Error: Requires Babel "^7.0.0-0", but was loaded with "6.26.3".`
+  * This is caused by Babel being weird for some reason.
 To fix the issue you have to uninstall and reinstall it with `npm uninstall @babel/core @babel/cli` and then `npm install --save-dev @babel/core @babel/cli`.
 That should resolve the issue (If you're updated to the latest version of this project this problem should not happen).
+* My changes aren't being updated!
+  * Make sure you are running `npm run build` and `npm run start` before trying to see your changes.
+* All of my work was deleted when I built the project!
+  * You probably were editing files within the `dist` directory.
+These files are overwritten every time you build the project.
+Do not edit these files.
+Do all of your work within the `src` directory.
+* I can't push my changes to github!
+  * You do not have permission to push to the `master` branch.
+You must push to a separate branch and submit a pull request.